Software Design Creating Solutions for Ill-Structured Problems

 •Uses an evidence-informed basis for discussing design concepts and when their use is appropriate

-This book is suitable for undergraduate and graduate students in courses on software engineering and software design, as well as software engineers.
+This book is suitable for undergraduate and graduate students taking courses on software engineering and software design, as well as for software engineers.

 1. What is Designing about?
 2. Doing Design 3.
 Managing the Design Process 4.
 Design Knowledge 5.
 Empirical Knowledge about Software Design 6.
 Software Architecture 7.
 Modelling Software Properties 8.
 Sketching Design Models 9.
 Modelling Software Processes 10.
 Modelling Objects and Classes 11.
 Modelling Software Components and Services 12.
 Structuring the Ill-Structured 13.
 Plan-Driven Software Design 14.
 Incremental Design in Agile Software Development 15.
 Designing with patterns 16.
 Designing with Components & Services 17.
 How Good is My Design?
 18. And What About…